MertalpTasdelen/SpringBoot101/README.md

 This porject is bsic learning for REST api with Spring boot and basic implementation of database CRUD operations.

 ## Why Spring Boot
- - t is very easy to develop Spring Based applications with Java or Groovy.
+ - It is very easy to develop Spring Based applications with Java or Groovy.
  - It reduces lots of development time and increases productivity.
  - It avoids writing lots of boilerplate Code, Annotations and XML Configuration.
  - It is very easy to integrate Spring Boot Application with its Spring Ecosystem like Spring JDBC, Spring ORM, Spring Data, Spring Security etc.